 Stone Butch Blues: A Novel

 This novel/memoir chronicles the world of a working class lesbian, gay, and transgendered people in New York from the days before Stonewall to the early nineties.
-It is a classic and probably the most important book written to date on transgender issues.
+It is a classic and was at the time it came out the most important book written to date on transgender issues.
 It is complex story of a complex person trying to find their way in a world hell bent on destroying them.
 It is by turns horrifying, uplifting, aggravating and inspiring.

 I cried reading it on the train.

 Feinberg was a committed communist, and some of the scenes involving worker solidarity are contrived.
 But all in all, the book is well written and deeply moving.
-I’ll not that you should know the scenes of gay bashing here are horrific, yet all too realistic.
+You should know the book chronicles the LGBT scene pre-Stonewall and that includes scenes of gay bashing that are horrific, yet all too realistic.

 That said, this is a book very much worth reading.